Methamphetamine Drug Info

 With chronic use, tolerance for methamphetamine can develop.
 In an effort to intensify the desired effects, users may take higher doses of the drug, take it more frequently, or change their method of drug intake.
 In some cases, abusers forego food and sleep while indulging in a form of binging known as a “run,” injecting as much as a gram of the drug every 2 to 3 hours over several days until the user runs out of the drug or is too disorganized to continue.
 Chronic abuse can lead to psychotic behavior, characterized by intense paranoia, visual and auditory hallucinations, and out-of-control rages that can be coupled with extremely violent behavior.

-Although there are no physical manifestations of a withdrawal syndrome when methamphetamine use is stopped, there are several symptoms that occur when a chronic user stops taking the drug.
+Although there are no major physical manifestations of a withdrawal syndrome when methamphetamine use is stopped, there are several symptoms that occur when a chronic user stops taking the drug.
 These include depression, anxiety, fatigue, paranoia, aggression, and an intense craving for the drug.

 In scientific studies examining the consequences of long-term methamphetamine exposure in animals, concern has arisen over its toxic effects on the brain.
 Researchers have reported that as much as 50 percent of the dopamine-producing cells in the brain can be damaged after prolonged exposure to relatively low levels of methamphetamine.
 Researchers also have found that serotonin-containing nerve cells may be damaged even more extensively.
 Whether this toxicity is related to the psychosis seen in some long-term methamphetamine abusers is still an open question.